val-nvs/film-camera/README.md

 - [ ] Battery and BMS integration
 - [ ] Test roll

-## Current Version: v12
+### v14
+- Nema 8 for film
+- Solenoid for shutter

+### v12 - printed
+- Nema 14 for film
-- Replaced cheaper Nema 17 motors for smaller and less powerful motors
+- Nema 8 for shutter
+- 71x72x67mm
-- 2 CR123A rechargeable batteries and holder https://www.takachi-enclosure.com/assets/attachments/images/CR123A-PC.pdf
+- 2 RCR123A rechargeable batteries and holder https://www.takachi-enclosure.com/assets/attachments/images/CR123A-PC.pdf

 ### v11
+- Nema 17 for film and shutter
+- Uses separate motors for each function instead of complex gears.
+One motor spins the shutter disc, another advances the film.
 ![image](media/v11.gif)

 ## Key Components